italiangrid/storm/release-notes/StoRM-v1.11.15.md

 This release:

-* avoids an indefinitely growth of the threads queue size due to the the incoming requests to Frontend and the consequent block of the acceptor thread;
+* implements proper limits for the incoming requests of frontend;
-* fixes the `maxThread` Backend setting which wasn't honored as expected;
+* fixes the `synchcall.xmlrpc.maxthread` setting for XMLRPC requests;
-* improves Backend's startup thanks to a refactoring of the init scripts;
+* improves backend's startup logic thanks to a refactoring of the init scripts;
 * allows to specify multiple WebDAV endpoints to be published through the info provider, by using a new YAIM variable `STORM_WEBDAV_POOL_LIST` (read more [here][webdav-pool-list]);
 * fixes minor issues on YAIM and storm-info-provider;
-* implements basic support for Third-Party-Copy in the StoRM WebDAV service which needs to be properly configured in order to make service working after the update (read more [here][webdav-tpc-aliases]);
+* implements basic support for Third-Party-Copy in the StoRM WebDAV service (read more [here][webdav-tpc-aliases]);
-* clears old code and stuff related to deprecated variables from YAIM, Backend and Frontend.

 #### Released components